lucanurmio/bsp03-epesa/README.md

 For sending emails, the certificate filename must be entered in the email client.
 For retrieving emails, the certificate filename as well as the keypair filename must be entered.

 The file "jerry.pem" (certificate) and "jerry\_key.pem" (keypair) have been provided as examples.
+## Remarks
+The mail server used for testing was an "Apache James" mail server.
+The OS this was tested on is Ubuntu, which has GNUPG pre-installed by default.